 - The Wicker Man (1973): The hero's religiously inspired chastity is a major part of the plot.
 Of course, seeing as this gets him a Virgin Sacrifice at the end of the film, this could go either way.
 The 2006 remake entirely omits the hero's religion and chastity.
 Apparently Neil La Bute couldn't believe Nicolas Cage as a virgin.

-- The 40-Year-Old Virgin was all about the hero's attempts to lose his virginity.
-In a minor inversion, however, his male friends — who had all had sex and were eagerly egging him on — were in many ways much bigger losers than he was, and were certainly far more infantile and immature about sex, compared to the affable and handsome hero.
+- The 40-Year-Old Virgin is all about the hero's attempts to lose his virginity.
+In a minor inversion, however, his male friends — who have all had sex and are eagerly egging him on — are in many ways much bigger losers than he is, and are certainly far more infantile and immature about sex compared to the affable and handsome hero.
 One critic pointed that even his "unmanly" preference for bike riding rather than using a car or a motorcycle works to the hero's favor since it helps keep him in great shape and attractive to women.

 - Born on the Fourth of July: The protagonist (played by Tom Cruise) is a wrestling star in high school who loses his final match, much to the disappointment of his parents, goes off to Vietnam to prove his manhood, and gets his legs blown off.
 He then loses his high school sweetheart, who he had been saving himself for (who remains his friend and gets him involved in the anti-war movement).
 In a fit of despair, he moves to a whorehouse in Mexico frequented by boozy, PTSD'd Vietnam War paraplegics and attempts to lose his virginity (more or less) to an attractive girl there.
 He doesn't enjoy it much.